skyzyx/international-travel-planning-guide/markdown/guide/electrical.md

     * [World map showing the spread of plug types around the world](https://www.worldstandards.eu/electricity/spread-plug-types-map/)
     * [World power plugs and outlets](https://world-power-plugs.com)

-## Quick overview of plugs and voltage
+## :fontawesome-solid-plug-circle-bolt: Quick overview of plugs and voltage

 Understanding what you _have_ is important for understanding what you _need_.
 Here’s a brief table that aims for broad strokes.
 See [Country-by-country list of plugs, sockets and voltages](https://www.worldstandards.eu/electricity/plug-voltage-by-country/) for a more comprehensive list.